Dr. Otto and the Riddle of the Gloom Beam

 Dr. Otto and the Riddle of the Gloom Beam is a 1985 American science fiction comedy film starring Jim Varney.
-It was written and directed by John Cherry.
+It was written and directed by John Cherry (in his directorial debut).
 It is the first film to feature the Ernest P. Worrell character, but it has a slightly darker tone than his later films.
 It was shot in Fall Creek Falls State Park, Boxwell Scout Reservation, and Nashville, Tennessee.